softlang/yas/languages/Term/README.md

 # Language *Term*
 ## Headline
-Prolog terms as a basic representation format used by the YAS repository
+Prolog terms as a representation format used in YAS

 ---